akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/02-Hosting-A-Web-Application-On-EC2/02-NAT-Gateway-and-Route-Table-Setup.md

 - **Private subnets** (without direct internet access)
 - An **Internet Gateway** attached to your VPC

-## ✅ Step-by-Step: Create a NAT Gateway
+## ✅ Steps to Setup NAT Gateway and Route Table

 ### Step 1: Allocate an Elastic IP (EIP)